-Based upon the advisory committee's recommendation, with satisfactory performance on the written qualifying exam and proposal defense, the BMB Graduate Program Director(s) will recommend that the student be elevated to candidacy for the Ph.D. degree.
+Based upon the advisory committee's recommendation, with satisfactory performance on the proposal defense, the BMM Graduate Program Director(s) will recommend that the student be elevated to candidacy for the Ph.D. degree.
 The following forms must be filed before admission to candidacy:

-- Doctoral Qualifying Examination Form, which should be filed by October 1st of the 2nd year of study. - Plan of Study Form, which should be completed and submitted to the Graduate Programs Office after the students first committee meeting in their 2nd year of study.
-An example course schedule is provided on page 19-20.

-- Doctoral Proposal Defense Form, indicating successful completion of the oral exam.
+- Formative Assessment completion form, which should be filed by October 1st of the 2nd year of study. - Plan of Study Form, which should be completed and submitted to the Graduate Programs Office after the students first committee meeting in their 2nd year of study.
+An example course schedule is provided on page 19-20. - Doctoral Proposal Defense Form, indicating successful completion of the oral exam.
 It is expected that the proposal defense will be completed by Nov 1st of the 3rd year of study. - Students are responsible for timely submission of the Advisory Committee Meeting Evaluation Form.
 This form must be filled out after each committee meeting (including proposal defense).